CBD, Meditation, Exercise and Neurogenesis for Anxiety - A path to long term change

 You can't really test for serotonin levels.

-The list of nasty side effects are as varied as they are serious.
+The list of nasty side effects is as varied as they are serious.

 CBD boosts the cannabinoid system which is tasked with balancing serotonin.

 Serotonin is a crucial monoamine in regulating adult hippocampal neurogenesis.